elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-11-06-cs2107-lecture-10-web-security.md

 4. Browser renders the html files, which describe the layout to be rendered and presented to the user and any cookies are stored in the browser

 ## Sub-resource of a webpage
-- COntain subresoources (Images, multimedia files, css, scripts) including from external party
+- Contain subresoources (Images, multimedia files, css, scripts) including from external party
 - Browser will contact the respective server for the resources
 - Seperate http request for every singe file on a page
 ![CS2107-10-1.PNG]({{site.baseurl}}/img/CS2107-10-1.PNG)